-Kenneth Philpott, a 64 year old tractor enthusiast from Helston, found out he had lung cancer after a chance visit to hospital revealed he had lung cancer.
+Kenneth Philpott, a 64-year-old tractor enthusiast from Helston, found out he had lung cancer after a chance visit to hospital.

 He was sent to Derriford Hospital in Plymouth for another scan and told he would be given the results later, which was on his birthday and the day of his son Kevin’s wedding in Falmouth.